M4NIK0/BlendHeck/README.md

 Feel free to open an issue if you find a bug or have a suggestion, I will try to work on it when I have time.

+**Please take time to read the whole [wiki](https://github.com/M4NIK0/BlendHeck/wiki) if you are unsure about how to use the add-on.**

 ## Installation

 Download the latest release from the [releases page](https://github.com/M4NIK0/BlendHeck) and install it in Blender: